RyogaCloud/ClimateForNinja/README.md

 ## The architecture
 ![Architecture](https://github.com/RyogaTakao/ClimateForNinja/blob/futureSever/fig/Architecture.png)

-1. It processes the data measured by the sensor and running Node-RED on Raspberry Pi.
+1. Get room temperature with Raspberry Pi and temperature sensor.
+1. Format the acquired data with Node-RED in Raspberry Pi and send the data to IBM Watson IoT Platform.
-1. It sends processed data to IBM Watson IoT Platform, and then it loads the data posted on IBM Watson IoT Platform and IBM Cloudant stores it and the data of outside temperature with Weather API.
+1. Load the data posted to IBM Watson IoT Platform with Node-RED on IBM Cloud.
+1. Store the loaded data and outdoor temperature retrieved from The Weather Company API to cloudant with Node-RED on IBM Cloud.

 1. It creates a web application based on the stored data.